 Proposal Title Description/Service Level Impact FTE FY 2020/21 Use of Funds Ongoing Use of Funds Contractual Services Reduction This proposal reduces the contractual Services budget by \$126,270, or 5% of the budget of \$2,668,810. - Design Division (\$8,750): this will retain funding for professional license fees, which was the only spending in the prior year. - Field Services Division (\$117,520): this will reduce the budget for surveying consultant services by \$97,520 (from \$197,520 to \$100,000), which will result in a lower level of consultant support for surveying activities and the maintenance activities.
 Survey benchmark and monumentation systems will likely be postponed/delayed from the current two-year interval to a three- to four-year interval.
 The budget for the City of San Jose Materials Testing Lab Agreement will also be reduced by \$20,000 (from \$124,500 to \$104,500).
 This agreement covers testing of materials and methods used for construction projects.
 The Department will evaluate project requirements to determine if testing should be included in the construction contract requirement thereby shifting the costs to the project.
 (126,270) (8,750) Street Personnel Uniform Services Elimination This proposal eliminates rental and laundry service of work pants for Street personnel.
 The City MOU does not specify that the City will provide pants for employees.
 There is no service level impact but there will be less consistency in overall look of pants of personnel who are public facing.
-(23,000) (23,000) City Hall Water Fountain Shut Off This proposal shuts down the water fountain at City Hall and removes the need to pay a contractor to maintain and repair the fountain.
+This action assumes a March 2021 implementation.
+(5,750) (23,000) City Hall Water Fountain Shut Off This proposal shuts down the water fountain at City Hall and removes the need to pay a contractor to maintain and repair the fountain.
 It may be expensive to restart the water fountain in the future based on the experience following the end of the 2011-2017 drought.
 This proposal will impact the aesthetics of City Hall.
-(10,000) (10,000)
+This action assumes a March 2021 implementation.
+(3,120) (10,000)